 - Firing: What Happens to Ceramic Ware in a Firing Kiln

 Understanding more about changes are taking place in the ware at each stage of a firing and you can tune the curve and atmosphere to produce better ware

 Also called GCC (Ground Calcium Carbonate), limestone is a very common sedimentary rock.
 Calcite and Aragonite minerals are the pure crystalline forms of CaCO3 (limestone contains them), but limestone...

 - Water Smoking

 Refers to the period in firing where the last of the mechanical water in body and glaze are being released.
 Firing can normally proceed quickly after this water has been ejected (up to 750C/hour is common in industry).
-Typically firings are taken to the boiling point and held there for the amount of...
+Typically firings are taken to the boiling point (or slightly beyond) and held th...